Ohervet/SED_Host_Galaxy_Correction/README.md

 - Once you calibrated the host, you can retrieve the host-removed fluxes by turning on the flag of your instrument.

-#Extra notes
+## Extra notes
-#be careful on propagating the errors from the measured host flux to the host-removed fluxes.
+- Be careful on propagating the errors from the measured host flux to the host-removed fluxes.
-#None of the galaxy templates are perfectly accurates, systematics uncertainty can be quite large for strongly host-contaminated SED.
+- None of the galaxy templates are perfectly accurate, systematics uncertainty can be quite large for strongly host-contaminated SED.
 I would be careful on not overinterpreting results for fluxes being >50% host contaminated.
 Fluxes >90% contaminated are not safe to remove the host.
 These fluxes should be considered as upper limits for the non-thermal emission.